Ato Forson Kicks Against Parliament Considering New Deals That Will Hinder Mahama: “No Way”

 Finance Minister Mohammed Amin Adam is expected to table expenditure in advance of appropriation for January to March 2025 tomorrow.

-The budget for the first quarter of 2025, the third reading of the Environmental Protection Bill, and the Ghana Boundary Commission Bill were atop the list of priorities, per Parliament observer Odekro.
+According to parliamentary observer Odekro, the budget for the first quarter of 2025, the third reading of the Environmental Protection Bill, and the Ghana Boundary Commission Bill were atop the list of priorities.

 Previous impasse in Parliament